 CVUUS hosted QUEERIOS, a Friday afternoon drop-in time for LGBTQ youth and youth allies during the school year in our Fenn basement a few years ago.
 This could be revived.
 Adult chaperones are needed and welcome to comply with our safe congregation policy of having two adults with youth groups.
 Two of our adult chaperones have recently moved out of the area and we’d love to have more people on our list of more or less occasional hosts.
 If you’re interested, please contact Jordan Young – jordan@gurus.org

-CVUUS seeks to address the needs and interests of LGBTQIA+ and questioning folks has formed and gathered for monthly potlucks in our Fellowship Hall and participated in Pride Day and Parade events.
-Jordan Young or Ollie Cultrara (ollie.cultrara@gmail.com) can provide more info.
+CVUUS seeks to address the needs and interests of LGBTQIA+ and questioning folks welcomes monthly potlucks in our Fellowship Hall and participated in Pride Day and Parade events.
+Jordan Young, Ollie Cultrara (ollie.cultrara@gmail.com), Elio Farley and Mike and Liam Greenwood can provide more info.

 Our buildings include gender neutral bathrooms and wifi access.
 We look forward to knowing you.